collective/collective.elections/README.rst

 Introduction
 ============

-matem.elections aims to be an electronic voting system based on `KOA
+collective.elections aims to be an electronic voting system based on `KOA
 <http://secure.ucd.ie/products/opensource/KOA/>`_ (*Kiezen op Afstand*), an
 Open Source Electronic/Remote/Internet Voting System developed for the Dutch government in 2003. *Kiezen op Afstand* is literally translated from Dutch as